Crux

 generateTextFn

-Pre-bound GenerateTextFn for @crux/core APIs (summarization, compaction).
+Pre-bound GenerateTextFn for @use-crux/core APIs (summarization, compaction).

 Signature: GenerateTextFn(opts: { model, system?, prompt }) => Promise<{ text: string }>